-The activities of the Trust are limited to (i) issuing Baskets in exchange for FIL transferred to the Trust as consideration in connection with the creations, (ii) transferring or selling FIL, Incidental Rights and IR Virtual Currency as necessary to cover the Sponsor's Fee and/or any Additional Trust Expenses, (iii) transferring FIL in exchange for Baskets surrendered for redemption (subject to obtaining regulatory approval from the SEC and approval from the Sponsor), (iv) causing the Sponsor to sell FIL, Incidental Rights and IR Virtual Currency on the termination of the Trust, (v) making distributions of Incidental Rights and/or IR Virtual Currency or cash from the sale thereof and (vi) engaging in all administrative and security procedures necessary to accomplish such activities in accordance with the provisions of the Trust Agreement, the Custodian Agreement, the Reference Rate License Agreement and the Participant Agreements.
+The activities of the Trust are limited to (i) issuing Baskets in exchange for NEAR transferred to the Trust as consideration in connection with the creations, (ii) transferring or selling NEAR, Incidental Rights and IR Virtual Currency as necessary to cover the Sponsor's Fee and/or any Additional Trust Expenses, (iii) transferring NEAR in exchange for Baskets surrendered for redemption (subject to obtaining regulatory approval from the SEC and approval from the Sponsor), (iv) causing the Sponsor to sell NEAR, Incidental Rights and IR Virtual Currency on the termination of the Trust, (v) making distributions of Incidental Rights and/or IR Virtual Currency or cash from the sale thereof and (vi) engaging in all administrative and security procedures necessary to accomplish such activities in accordance with the provisions of the Trust Agreement, the Custodian Agreement, the Reference Rate License Agreement and the Participant Agreements.

 In addition, the Trust may engage in any lawful activity necessary or desirable in order to facilitate shareholders' access to Incidental Rights or IR Virtual Currency, provided that such activities do not conflict with the terms of the Trust Agreement.
 The Trust will not be actively managed.
-It will not engage in any activities designed to obtain a profit from, or to ameliorate losses caused by, changes in the market prices of FIL.
+It will not engage in any activities designed to obtain a profit from, or to ameliorate losses caused by, changes in the market prices of NEAR.

-On October 15, 2020, the Sponsor entered into an agreement with Coinbase Custody Trust Company, LLC (the "Custodian") to serve as custodian for the underlying asset of the Trust (the "Custodian Agreement").
-The Custodian Agreement establishes the rights and responsibilities of the Custodian, the Sponsor, and the Trust with respect to the safekeeping of the Trust's digital assets.
-The Custodian Agreement is for an initial term of three years with a fee based on a percentage of assets under custody for each of the investment products sponsored or managed by the Sponsor and for which the Custodian serves as the custodian.
-The fee paid to the Custodian is a Sponsor-paid Expense.
-During the initial term, either party may terminate for certain events described in the agreement, and after the initial term, either party may also terminate upon ninety days' prior written notice.
+The Sponsor entered into an agreement with Coinbase Custody Trust Company, LLC (the "Custodian") to serve as custodian for the underlying asset of the Trust (the "Custodian Agreement").
+The Custodian Agreement establishes the rights and responsibilities of the Custodian, Sponsor, Trust and Authorized Participants with respect to the Trust's NEAR in the Digital Asset Account, which is maintained and operated by the Custodian on behalf of the Trust.
+For additional information, see "Custody of the Trust's NEAR."

-The Custodian is responsible for holding the private key(s) that provide access to the Trust's digital wallets and vaults, whereas previously, Ledger SAS was responsible for maintaining certain security factors that provided access to the Trust's digital assets.
+The Custodian is responsible for safeguarding the NEAR, Incidental Rights, and IR Virtual Currency held by the Trust, and holding the private key(s) that provide access to the Trust's digital wallets and vaults.